 - Weight 166

 - Waist 36.25

 (Note: all waist/belly measurements in this experiments were using a tape measure loosely – AKA no pulling snug to enhance results).

 My First WEEK of Intermittent Fasting

-After the first couple days of intermittent fasting I remember thinking…
+After the first couple days of intermittent fasting back in 2017 I remember thinking…

 OMG, I can’t believe it – I’m not dying.

 Shockingly Intermittent Fasting was not nearly as hard I thought it would be.